openepicdev/maintaine.rs/source/kgodey.md

 ---

 If anything here resonated—or if you just want to talk, I’d love to hear from you.
 You can find me on GitHub at [\@kgodey](https://github.com/kgodey), [LinkedIn](https://www.linkedin.com/in/kritigodey/), or reach me by email at <kriti@mathesar.org>.

+If you'd like to support Mathesar Foundation, you can sponsor us on [GitHub](https://github.com/sponsors/mathesar-foundation) or [Open Collective](https://opencollective.com/mathesar).

 \newpage